How To Compute Expected Frequency

 Importance of Large Expected Frequencies

 Most statistical tests, particularly chi-square tests, rely on the assumption that the expected frequencies are sufficiently large.
-A common rule of thumb is that all expected frequencies should be at least 5.
-If some expected frequencies are below this threshold, the results of the test may be unreliable.
+Day to day, if some expected frequencies are below this threshold, the results of the test may be unreliable.
+Think about it: a common rule of thumb is that all expected frequencies should be at least 5.
 In such cases, techniques like combining categories or using alternative statistical tests might be necessary.

 Practical Applications and Examples